ShimlaShafeek/Daily-Water-Intake-Logger/README.md

 ### 💧 Add Drink Page Features ✅
 - **Custom Volume Input** — Precise logging for any amount of water beyond the dashboard presets
 - **Visual Confirmation** — Engaging UI that confirms the amount added before saving to the database
-- **Real-Time Synchronisation** — Instantly updates the dashboard progress and wave animation upon returning from the screen
+- **Real Time Synchronisation** — Instantly updates the dashboard progress and wave animation upon returning from the screen
 - **Snapshot Recording** — Automatically captures the time and the user's current goal at the moment of logging

 ### 👤 Me (Profile) Page Features ✅